Frequently Asked Questions (FAQs)

 Continuity Event – Any event that makes it impossible for employees to work in their regular facility.
-This can range from a fire in a building, a natural disaster, or a terrorist attack.
+This can range from a fire in a building, to a natural disaster, to a terrorist attack.

 Continuity of Operations Plan (COOP) - An effort within individual organizations to ensure that essential functions continue to be performed during a disruption of normal operations.